 In his presentation at Maui Derm NP+PA Fall 2021, Jerry Shapiro, MD, FAAD, shared his treatment protocols for lupus erythematosus, lichen planopilaris, folliculitis decalvans, and dissecting cellulitis.

 The permanent hair loss and scarring caused by certain alopecias can be distressing for patients and difficult to treat.
-In his presentation on hair disorders at the Maui Derm NP + PA Fall Conference, Jerry Shapiro, MD, FAAD, professor and director of disorders of hair and scalp, The Ronald O. Perelman Department of Dermatology, New York University Langone Medical Center, highlights the differences in scarring alopecias.1 He also detailed his approaches to treating 4 main types of the disorder.
+In his presentation on hair disorders at the Maui Derm NP + PA Fall 2021 conference, Jerry Shapiro, MD, FAAD, professor and director of disorders of hair and scalp at the Ronald O. Perelman Department of Dermatology at NYU Langone Health in New York, New York, highlighted the differences in scarring alopecias.1 He also detailed his approaches to treating 4 main types of the disorder.

-Scarring alopecias are described, according to Shapiro, is a group of disorders characterized by a final common pathway of replacement of follicular structure by fibrous tissue, a loss of follicular ostia, and obliteration of the hair follicle.
+Shapiro described scarring alopecias as a group of disorders characterized by a final common pathway of replacement of follicular structure by fibrous tissue, loss of follicular ostia, and obliteration of the hair follicle.
 Within this group, primary cicatricial alopecias involve preferential destruction of follicular epithelium, sparing the interfollicular dermis.

-For scarring alopecias, Shapiro shared his treatment protocol for lupus erythematosus, lichen planopilaris, folliculitis decalvans, and dissecting cellulitis.
+Shapiro shared his treatment protocols for lupus erythematosus, lichen planopilaris, folliculitis decalvans, and dissecting cellulitis.

-For patients with less than 10% lupus erythematosus coverage, he prescribes an ultra-potent topical steroid, and will also sometimes add an intralesional triamcinolone acetonide (IL-TAC) monthly.
-If no improvement is seen, he prescribes either hydroxychloroquine, isotretinoin, or tacrolimus 0.3% twice daily, corticosteroid twice daily, and 5% minoxidil solution twice daily (TCM).
+For patients with less than 10% lupus erythematosus coverage, he prescribes an ultrapotent topical steroid and sometimes adds a monthly injection of intralesional triamcinolone acetonide (IL-TAC).
+If no improvement is seen, he prescribes a twice-daily regimen of hydroxychloroquine; isotretinoin; or tacrolimus 0.3%, corticosteroid, and 5% minoxidil solution (TCM).

-For those with an extent of 10% or more, patients are given hydroxychloroquine 200 mg twice daily, along with the potential addition of an ultra-potent topical steroid, IL-TAC, or prednisone.
-With improvement, he recommends tapering dosage to the lowest that is effective.
-On the other hand, if no improvement is seen, Shapiro prescribes either isotretinoin or TCM.
+For those with coverage of 10% or more, he recommends using hydroxychloroquine 200 mg twice daily, potentially adding an ultrapotent topical steroid, IL-TAC, or prednisone.
+With improvement, he tapers the dosage to the lowest effective level.
+If no improvement is seen, Shapiro prescribes either isotretinoin or TCM.

-Lichen planopilaris treatment when the patient is experiencing less than 10% extent of disease involves IL-TAC 10 mg/ml monthly plus TCM twice daily.
-If no improvement is seen, the treatment moves to what is prescribed for 10% or more extent of disease.
-For that, IL-TAC 10 mg/ml monthly, TCM twice daily, and doxycycline 100 mg twice daily or hydroxychloroquine 100 mg twice daily is prescribed.
+Treatment for a patient experiencing less than 10% extent of lichen planopilaris involves IL-TAC 10 mg/mL monthly plus TCM twice daily.
+If no improvement is seen, the treatment moves to the regimen prescribed for an extent of 10% or more: monthly IL-TAC 10 mg/mL, twice-daily TCM, and twice-daily doxycycline 100 mg or hydroxychloroquine 100 mg.

-If a patien stabilizes after 3-6 months, taper to the lowest effective dose.
-If the patient does not stabilize, he adds pioglitazone 15 mg per day with the possible addition of naltrexone 3 mg per day.
-If the patient is still not stabilizing, more options include mycophenolate mofetil, methotrexate, cyclosporine, low dose isotretinoin, or Janus kinase (JAK) inhibitors.
+If a patient stabilizes after 3 to 6 months, taper to the lowest effective dose, he advised.
+If the condition has worsened, he adds pioglitazone 15 mg per day and, perhaps, naltrexone 3 mg per day.

-When treating folliculitis decalvans, Shapiro starts patients of on cephalexin 500 mg 4 times daily, doxycycline 100 mg twice daily, with the possible inclusion of IL-TAC monthly, and mupirocin cream.
+When treating folliculitis decalvans, Shapiro starts patients on cephalexin 500 mg 4 times daily and doxycycline 100 mg twice daily, possibly including IL-TAC monthly and mupirocin cream.

 If there is still no improvement, Shapiro repeats the course.
-If remission is not sustained, he uses fusidic acid 500 mg 3 times daily and zinc 15 mg once daily.
+If remission is not sustained, he recommended using fusidic acid 500 mg 3 times daily and zinc 15 mg once daily.

 1. Shapiro J. Hair Disorders Update 2021.
 Session presented at: Maui Derm NP+PA Fall 2021 conference Program; October 1, 2021; Accessed October 1, 2021.
 Asheville, North Carolina.